khalid32/How-well-do-you-know-nodeJS/README.md

 [How to inspect the memory usage of a process in Node.Js](https://www.valentinog.com/blog/memory-usage-node-js/)

 ### 13. Can reverse-search in commands history be used inside Node’s REPL?
+Currently is seems like its not possible.
+The **Node REPL** does allow to persist the history into a file and later load it, but doesn't allow to reverse-search it.
+So it appears that reverse history search is not natively supported by the REPL.

+However you can install the `rlwrap` utility and run it on top of the Node REPL to provide similar functionality.
+The [REPL documentation](https://nodejs.org/api/repl.html#repl_using_the_node_js_repl_with_advanced_line_editors) site has some basic instructions to get you up and running.

+### 14. What are V8 object and function templates?